Heatblur-Simulations/f-4e-manual/src/stores/air_to_ground/missiles/maverick.md

 ### Pilot

-With the pipper over the target area, pressing and holding the AAR button enables track slewing with the Forward Hand Control stick inboard from the throttle.
-Once the seeker crosshair is over the intended target, releasing the AAR button performs a lock-on of the missile to the contrast area under the crosshair.
-If the missile seeker fails to achieve lock on the correct target, the lock can be broken by squeezing the trigger again, bringing the missile seeker back to its boresight position, and then reattempting the lock with the AAR button.
+With the pipper over the target area, pressing and holding the ARR button enables track slewing with the Forward Hand Control stick inboard from the throttle.
+Once the seeker crosshair is over the intended target, releasing the ARR button performs a lock-on of the missile to the contrast area under the crosshair.
+If the missile seeker fails to achieve lock on the correct target, the lock can be broken by squeezing the trigger again, bringing the missile seeker back to its boresight position, and then reattempting the lock with the ARR button.
 Should the target not appear to have enough contrast versus the surrounding background, the contrast can be swapped from black hot to white-hot, or vice versa, using the Target Contrast Switch on the inboard Engine Control Panel.
 Leaving the switch in the Auto position allows the seeker to attempt to determine the